Understanding Benadryl® for Cats

 Benadryl is one of those household names that most people recognize, often reaching for it when allergies flare up, a pesky rash appears, or when motion sickness strikes.

 It’s a go-to over-the-counter medication for humans, used to treat a variety of symptoms like sneezing, itching, watery eyes, and even mild allergic reactions.
-Benadryl for cats is used in much the same way as it is for humans.
+Benadryl for cats is used in much the same way as it is for humans - to address allergy symptoms.

 Is Benadryl Safe for A Cat?